The story of our journey across Finland, Norway and Sweden on two wheels.

 Afro-European and speaker of broken Swedish.

-Enthusiastic Afrikaner and lost by definition.
+Enthusiastic Afrikaner and Nordic novice.

 Turku → Kajaani → Muddusjärvi